sosaysthecaptain/jsondb/README.md

 ```js
 permisson = {read: 6, write: 2}
 ```

+Both read and write should be a number between 0 and 9.

+If a single number is passed, it will count as both the read and write permission, for instance `z` -> `{read: z, write: z}`.

 ### DBObjects have `objectPermissions`, their individual paths have `sensitivity` levels
 DBObjects take an `objectPermission` upon creation, which specifies read and write levels necessary to perform relevant methods on the object.